AI Litigation: Advantages, Disadvantages, & Legal Challenges

 Are Humans Still Superior?

-It’s important to note that while AI tools are getting a lot of attention, and are increasingly popular, they won’t replace trained professionals anytime soon.
-While popular, they lack the capacity to weigh up all the myriad factors that contribute to making a valuable, informed decision.
+It’s important to note that while AI tools are getting a lot of attention and are becoming increasingly popular, they won’t replace trained professionals anytime soon.
+While popular, they cannot account for all the various factors contributing to making a valuable, informed decision.

 New Case Areas

-This is a growing area of the law industry that is largely without precedence.
-We’re already seeing some high-profile cases, including instances of artists claiming that AI companies are stealing their work or celebrities claiming that they’re using their likeness.
+This is a growing area of the law industry that is largely without precedent.
+We’re already seeing some high-profile cases, including artists claiming that AI companies are stealing their work or celebrities claiming that they’re using their likeness.

-There’s been a string of household names who have denounced marketing companies for using AI-generated videos and images featuring the individual in their marketing campaigns.
+A string of household names have already denounced marketing companies for using AI-generated videos and images featuring individuals in their marketing campaigns.

 Legal Aspects AI May Influence